Last updated: ·Style & AI

 Best Hairstyles for Oval Faces (Women)

 Because oval faces are already well-proportioned, the styling goal isn't correction — it's enhancement.
 The main things to manage are vertical length (avoid styles that make a long face appear even longer) and width balance (adding some width at the right zones can actually improve proportion).
 Most styles work, but these work best.
+For a full breakdown across all seven face shapes, see our Best Hairstyles for Every Face Shape guide.

 Layered Cuts with Curtain Bangs

 Layered cuts are excellent for oval faces because they add movement and prevent the hair from hanging in a single heavy curtain that emphasizes face length.
 Curtain bangs — parted in the middle and swept to each side — are particularly well-suited.
 They shorten the apparent forehead length by covering its upper portion with a soft, V-shaped fringe while keeping the face open and the cheekbones visible.
+For oval faces with a big forehead specifically, curtain bangs are one of the most effective tools available — they immediately reduce the visual real estate of a high forehead without looking blunt or severe.
+See our dedicated bangs for face shape guide for specific bang styles and what to ask your stylist.

 The key detail: curtain bangs should land somewhere between the brow and the middle of the forehead.
 Too long and they lose their shortening effect; too short and they look blunt rather than soft.
 Ask for them textured and slightly wispy rather than cut with a sharp edge.